Let’s look at the key reasons that are pushing The Duckhorn Portfolio Inc. (NAPA) to new highs - News Daemon

 The Duckhorn Portfolio Inc. (NAPA) Recent Fiscal highlights

 Going through the last 3-months fiscal report unveiled on the 4/29/2023, it has been observed that the corporation posted $0.16 earnings per share (EPS) during the time that was better than consensus figure (set at $0.12) by $0.04.
-This company achieved a net margin of +16.16 while generating a return on equity of 7.22.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.18 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -0.30% per share during the next fiscal year.